The observation point on top of Sharp Top Mountain overlooks Peaks of Otter Lodge on the Blue Ridge Parkway. (GEORGE OXFORD MILLER)

 "With outdoor adventure, farm-to-table restaurants, and four-star resorts with golf and spas, we have everything you could want except a ski slope."

 Since its transformation from a Native American hunting camp named Big Lick to a railroad hub in 1882, Roanoke has been a crossroad that connects people, commerce, and cultures.
-Today, it's a gateway to Blue Ridge nature, arts and crafts, culinary flavours that blend past and present, and a legacy deeply rooted in the surrounding mountains.
+Today, it's a gateway to Blue Ridge nature, arts and crafts, culinary flavors that blend past and present, and a legacy deeply rooted in the surrounding mountains.

 Too Good to Sell